 smokey aioli(ContainsEggMay be presentTree Nuts)

 Preheat the oven to 240°C/220°C fan-forced.
 Cut the potato (unpeeled) into 1cm wedges.
-Spread the potato over an oven tray lined with baking paper.
 Drizzle with olive oil, season with a pinch of salt and pepper and toss to coat.
-Roast until tender, 25-30 minutes.
+Spread in a single layer on an oven tray lined with baking paper and bake until tender, 25-30 minutes.

 While the potato wedges are roasting, finely chop the garlic (or use a garlic press).
-Cut the lemon (see ingredients list) in half.
-In a medium bowl, combine the garlic, salt, smoked paprika, brown sugar, a generous squeeze of lemon juice, a drizzle of olive oil and a pinch of chilli flakes (if using).
-Place your hand flat on top of a chicken breast and use a sharp knife to slice through horizontally to make two thin steaks.
-Repeat with the remaining chicken, then add to the marinade and toss to coat.
+Cut the lemon (see ingredients list) into wedges.
+In a medium bowl, combine the garlic, the salt, smoked paprika, brown sugar, a generous squeeze of lemon juice, a drizzle of olive oil and a pinch of chilli flakes (if using).
+Place your hand flat on top of each chicken breast and use a sharp knife to slice through horizontally to make two thin steaks.
+Add to the marinade and toss to coat.
 Set aside.

-When the wedges have 10 minutes cook time remaining, heat a drizzle of olive oil in a large frying pan over a medium-high heat.
-When the oil is hot, add the chicken and cook until lightly browned and cooked through, 2-4 minutes each side (depending on thickness).
+Drain the sweetcorn.
+Heat a large frying pan over a high heat.
+Add the sweetcorn and cook until charred, 4-5 minutes.
+Transfer the corn to a bowl.
+Return the frying pan to a medium-high heat with a drizzle of olive oil.
+When the oil is hot, add the chicken in batches and cook until lightly browned and cooked through, 2-4 minutes each side (depending on thickness).
 Transfer to a plate to rest.

-TIP: The sugar in the marinade may caramelise slightly in the pan.
-This makes the chicken even more delicious!
+TIP: The sugar in the marinade may caramelise in the pan, making the chicken even more delicious!

-TIP: The chicken is cooked when it is no longer pink inside.
+TIP: The chicken is cooked when its no longer pink inside.

-In a second medium bowl, add the Dijon mustard (see ingredients list), honey, a small squeeze of lemon juice and olive oil (2 tsp for 2 people / 1 tbs for 4 people).
+To the bowl with the corn, add the Dijon mustard (see ingredients list), honey, a small squeeze of lemon juice and olive oil (2 tsp for 2 people / 1 tbs for 4 people).
 Season with a pinch of salt and pepper and stir to combine.
-Add the tomato, cucumber and mixed salad leaves.
+Add the tomato and mixed salad leaves.
 Toss to coat.

 TIP: Toss the salad just before serving to keep the leaves crisp.

-Slice the chicken.
-Divide the Portuguese-style chicken, potato wedges and garden salad between plates.
+Thinly slice the Portuguese-style chicken.
+Divide the chicken, potato wedges and garden salad between plates.
 Serve with the smokey aioli.

-TIP: For the low-calorie option, serve with half the smokey aioli.
+TIP: For the low-calorie option, serve with 1/2 the smokey aioli.